 1) A one gallon glass jar with a screw-on lid: You can get on at Amazon through that link or Home Goods is a good place to get these locally for a reasonable price.
 You can get smaller ones for smaller batches but I wouldn’t recommend it unless space is really THAT tight for you.
 I’d also recommend having 4 of them if you plan to make numerous batches of Limoncello for your friends too.

 2) A permanent coffee filter.
 That link is to the exact one that I use, just a basic plastic model.
 You can buy these at any grocery store and the ones with the flat bottom are best.

 3) A supply of unbleached paper coffee filters, again, the flat bottom ones are best.
 That link is to the exact ones I use and you go through a lot of them so get a decent supply.

-6) A Brita pitcher (or comparable product) and a supply of filters
+(or comparable product) and a supply of filters.

-7) A ladelladel.
+7) A ladle.
 I like one with a steep angle of the handle that allows me to get to the bottom of tall jars and has little pour spouts on the sides.

 8) A funnel.
 I use a plastic one but I now use metal or glass rather than plastic whenever possible, so when I break the plastic one I’ll get a metal one.